JD2895/JamTest/README.md

 Default README text
-	justin was NOT not here mafokkas
+	justin wasn't NOT not here mafokkas